FOREX-Dollar on firmer footing before Fed outcome

 Speculation is also rising that Prime Minister Shinzo Abe

-may delay a planned tax increase next year, as he organises a
+may delay a planned tax hike next year, as he organises a series

 Morgan Stanley analysts said in a note that aggressive